shareloqs/MPSDynamics/README.md

 (most accurate) convergence parameter supplied to `convparams`.

 The final MPS is returned to `A` and the measurement data is returned to `dat`.
 If the option `save=true` is used the data will also be saved to a file.
-The save directory may be specified using the option `savedir`, by default the save directory is ~/MPSDynamics, which will be created if it doesn't exist (if using Windows the slashes will need to be reversed).
+The directory in which data should be saved may be passed to the keyword argument `savedir`; by default the save directory is ~/MPSDynamics, which will be created if it doesn't exist (if using Windows the slashes will need to be reversed).

 If the option `plot=true` is used, plots for 1D observables will be automatically generated and saved along with the data.